vishwajeetthakur/Question-Bank-for-Interviews/README.md

 # EAB:-

 # Nike:-
+	1. Fibonacci series ANS: we iterative method
+	2. finding the max repeated number in array.
+ANS we dict to count the numbers then find max frequency number.
 # Tech Holding:-
   1, Count Frequency of words in string.
   2) highest and second highest element on array.